-Aesop is an online retailer of beauty and grooming products, skincare, haircare, makeup, fragrance, and bath & body care.
-The brand built a loyal following by providing personalized recommendations.
-These were based on what their customers purchased in the past or were browsing in real-time.
+Aesop is an online retailer of beauty and grooming products, skincare, haircare, makeup, fragrance, and bath and body care.
+The brand built a loyal following by providing personalized recommendations, based on what their customers purchased in the past or were browsing in real-time.

-A customer who has dry or sensitive skin might be recommended products designed to help conditions.
-Others with oily skin might receive product suggestions with mattifying and oil control formulas.
+A customer who has dry or sensitive skin might be recommended products designed to help these common pain points, while those with oily skin might receive product suggestions with mattifying and oil control formulas.

 It’s no secret that Spotify, the digital music service provider, has revolutionized the way media and entertainment companies think about and implement personalization.

-Furthermore, Spotify personalizes playlists based on listener tastes and preferences.
-In particular, the music streaming giant introduces new and enhanced personalization tactics to entice clients and give them options.
-Previously they provided customized playlists:
+Spotify personalizes playlists based on listener tastes and preferences.
+In particular, the music streaming giant introduces new and enhanced personalization tactics to entice clients by providing customized playlists, including:

 Since these playlists allowed customers to enjoy their favorite music and new trending songs, Spotify grew hugely in popularity and is often the foundation for new music discovery.

-Today we are in a race to find time for work and leisure.
-As a result, SaaS mogul, Netflix has made it their mission to provide users with an exceptional experience 24/7.
+SaaS mogul, Netflix made its mission to provide users with an exceptional experience 24/7.

-Titles on this platform are displayed based on your tastes.
-Visitors see a personalized homepage so they don’t waste time searching for content.
-In addition, Netflix offers recommendations based on your previous viewing habits.
-It’s perfect if you don’t know where to start or what type of show might suit your needs.
+Titles on this platform are displayed based on your tastes, with visitors seeing a personalized homepage so they don’t waste time searching for content.
+Netflix also offers recommendations based on your previous viewing habits—perfect if you don’t know where to start or what type of show might suit your needs.

 Netflix provides suggested programs similar in genre and tone to some of the shows you’ve already watched.
-Moreover, the streaming platform offers parental controls to keep children away from inappropriate content.
+It also offers parental controls to keep children away from inappropriate content.

 For instance, in web content management, personalization tailors the website content to suit the needs and preferences of individual users.